ScheintodX/AXON-E-Tools/README.md

 A Set of tools which make life as a Java coder more easy by making often used methods as simple as they should be.

+This is not intended to be a complete library for a certain purpose but more as a swiss army collection of this or that to copy and paste.

 There are a couple of *shortcut* classes:

 E